bagustris/bagustris.github.io/researchtheme.md

 ## Typical Timeline:
 ![Timeline for undergraduate](images/pengerjaan-ta.png)

-The timeline is ideal for undergraduate (S1), it can be adapted for master (S2) and PhD (three years of research from the beginning).
+The timeline is ideal for undergraduate (S1), it can be adapted for master (S2) and PhD (S3. three years of research from the beginning).

 Contact email: bagus[at]ep.its.ac.id